EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud_python.md

         monitor()
     ```

 ## Step 7.
-Upload Data to EnOS Cloud
+Uploading Data to EnOS Cloud

 After the Smart Battery is connected to EnOS, follow the steps below to simulate the voltage, temperature and currents of the Smart Battery and upload the data to EnOS Cloud.